Reality Defender Recognized by Gartner® as the Deepfake Detection Company to BeatRead More

 Hiring Fraud and Insider Risk

 Recruitment workflows are becoming a new attack surface as identity verification moves online.
 Deepfakes and AI-generated materials can undermine hiring, identity, and access controls — introducing insider risk before onboarding begins.
+In a survey of nearly 900 hiring professionals, 72 percent reported encountering AI-generated résumés, alongside fabricated work samples, fake references, and real-time face swapping during interviews.

 Synthetic Identity Schemes Target U.S. Hiring Workflows